 Other procedures like sinus elevation/augmentation or ridge expansion may be necessary, depending on your situation.
 These could add several months of healing time to your treatment schedule before an implant is possible.
 No-bone treatment options are also under development, but bone grafts are the tried-and-true method for preparing deficient jaw bones to receive implants.

 End Results For patients that lack sufficient jaw bone to support implants, grafting could provide a solution.
 It may not work for every patient, especially if severe trauma or infection affects the area.
-You should speak to your dentist about the possibility of implants to find out if you’re a good candidate or if augmentation of existing bone is an option to make dental implants viable.
+You should speak to our dentist 92563 about the possibility of implants to find out if you’re a good candidate or if augmentation of existing bone is an option to make dental implants viable.

 A Dental implant is a tooth made of a titanium post with a replacement tooth (crown) attached to the top.
 Dental implants can replace a single tooth, several teeth, anchor a dental bridge, or a full arch of teeth.